tier4/AWSIM/docs/Components/Vehicle/FollowCamera/index.md

 In the Rotate Around Mode camera view can be controlled as follows:

-- `mouse movement`: to adjust the camera position,
+- `hold left shift + mouse movement`: to adjust the camera position,
-- `mouse scroll wheel`: to zoom in or out of the camera view.
+- `hold left shift + mouse scroll wheel`: to zoom in or out of the camera view,
+- `left shift + left arrow`: to set left camera view,
+- `left shift + right arrow`: to set right camera view,
+- `left shift + up arrow`: to set front camera view,
+- `left shift + down arrow`: to set back camera view.

 #### Optional